dsanson/davidsanson.com/courses.markdown

 Texts
 -----

-I maintain a <a href="/texts">small collection of philosophical texts</a> for teaching purposes.
+I maintain a [small collection of philosophical texts](/texts) for teaching purposes.